DeprecatedCode/simplified-php2/README.md

 ## Internals

 SimplifiedPHP compiles a source map of all files, using the following functions.
+The `$S` variable is the scope at runtime.

 ### String